 Richard Bertinet’s Cookery School

-- With courses ranging from a few hours to a whole week, you’ll have enough time to do this activity on your weekend in Bath!
+- Courses ranging from a few hours to a whole week!

-Calling all food lovers, this renowned baker offers cooking classes to introduce you to classic British and international dishes!
-The Richard Bertinet Cookery School offers workshops on how to make bread, croissants, pies, different kinds of pasta and so much more!
-The school is quite active so take a look on the website for the latest offerings!
+Calling all food lovers, this renowned baker offers cooking classes to introduce you to classic British and international dishes.
+The Richard Bertinet Cookery School hosts workshops on how to make bread, croissants, pies, different kinds of pasta and so much more!
+The school is quite active so take a look on the website for the latest offerings.

 - You can’t visit Bath and not taste a delicious Bath bun!